sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alerts.md

 **Descriptions**

 - <span class="badge badge-critical">critical</span> frontend: 5s+ 90th percentile blob load latency over 10m
-- 90% of API calls to the blob route in the frontend GraphQL API are taking 5 seconds or more to return a response.
+- The 90th percentile of API calls to the blob route in the frontend API is at 5 seconds or more, meaning calls to the blob route, are slow to return a response.
 The blob API route provides the files and code snippets that the UI displays.
-When this alert fires, the UI will likely experience delays loading files and file snippets.
-It is likely that the gitserver and/or frontend services are experiencing issues, leading to slower responses from the blob API route.
+When this alert fires, the UI will likely experience delays loading files and code snippets.
+It is likely that the gitserver and/or frontend services are experiencing issues, leading to slower responses.

 **Next steps**